magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 });
 {%endhighlight%}

-When adding a field to the billing address form, you need to modify the behavior of one of the following components: `Magento_Checkout/js/action/place-order` or `Magento_Checkout/js/action/set-payment-information`, depending on when do you need the custom field valued to be passed to the server-side.
+When adding a field to the billing address form, you need to modify the behavior of one of the following components: `Magento_Checkout/js/action/place-order` or `Magento_Checkout/js/action/set-payment-information`, depending on when do you need the custom field valued to be passed to the server side.
 For example of a mixin, modifying one of these components, see the [place-order-mixin.js]({{site.mage2100url}}app/code/Magento/CheckoutAgreements/view/frontend/web/js/model/place-order-mixin.js) in the Magento_CheckoutAgreements module.

 **Step 3**

 Tell Magento to load your mixin for the corresponding JS component.
 For this, in the `<YourModule_dir>/view/frontend/` directory, add the `requirejs-config.js`.

 Following is a sample of such `requirejs-config.js` for the sample mixin added earlier: